MikiDevLog/wallpaperengine-gui/README.md

 - Has support for changing wallpaper properties that are specified in project.json with the ability to save them between launches and roll back to the default state
 - Has support for individual settings (settings specific to linux-wallpaperengine) for running wallpapers
 - Has support for working in the system tray

-If you're using Fedora and KDE+Wayland (like me), you may have problems initializing GLEW for web wallpapers etc. I'll try to fix and test what's going on and report back.
-The app will report it as code 5. (there was a false alarm which I fixed but you need to check the engine log for any suspicious events.)
-You can manually check the linux-wallpaperengine call with the formatted string used by the app in the Engine Log tab of your terminal to see if it's a GUI or binary issue.

 ## Screenshots